ICJIA/spac-client-next/audit-log.md

 - Run the buildSearchIndex.js script to generate the search index
 - Run the buildSitemap.js script to create the sitemap
 - Start a Vue CLI development server with hot-reload
-- The application will be available at http://localhost:8080/
+- Make the application available at http://localhost:8080/

 #### Production Build